Remote Learning for Students

 Faculty will make contact with students about necessary changes to courses.
 Checking Texas State email regularly for the next several months will be critical to success.
 When learning about the changes to the course, make specific note of:

 - How communication will be handled.
-Will faculty plan to use email, announcements in TRACS or Canvas or some other way of keeping in touch?
+Will faculty plan to use email, announcements in Canvas or some other way of keeping in touch?
 Plan to reply to messages from instructors to ensure that lines of communication are working well.

 - How timelines and deadlines changed.
 Did the due dates for assignments and tests change?
 Is the calendar for reading or other learning activities different?
 Update personal calendars accordingly to keep up with coursework.
 Success in remote learning often depends on the ability to stay on task.